cartesi/rollups-node/README.md

 ### Building the Docker image

-To more information on how to build the rollups-node docker image, see the [build directory](./build/README.md).
+For more information on how to build the rollups-node docker image, see the [build directory](./build/README.md).

 ### Rust